Kent Hovind: Federal civil tax matters, bankruptcy, and renouncing citizenship (1996–2006)

 Hovind was originally reported to the Internal Revenue Service by Pensacola Christian College senior vice President Rebekah Horton in the mid-1990s, after she learned of Hovind's anti-tax stand.
 Hovind's organization had neither business licenses nor tax-exempt status, nor was it considered a church by people who worked there.
 The ministry's organizational structure was described by the United States Tax Court as appearing to be "based on various questionable trust documents purchased from Glen Stoll, a known promoter of tax avoidance schemes", leading the Court to conclude that Hovind used these trust documents as well as other fraudulent means to conceal the ownership and control of his activities and properties.

-According to the IRS, Hovind earned $50,000 a year through speaking engagements, and in 2002 alone, CSE sold more than $1.8 million in merchandise.
+According to the IRS, Hovind earned $50,000 a year through speaking engagements, (Note: In 2004, Hovind told The New York Times that he had 700 speaking engagements per year.) and in 2002 alone, CSE sold more than $1.8 million in merchandise.
 On average, Hovind made bank deposits in excess of $1 million each year, and eventually that grew to about $2 million a year.
 About half that income went to employees who were salaried or were paid hourly wages.
 However, Hovind derived "substantial revenue" from these activities that appeared to be "income to [him] personally".

 On March 1, 1996, Hovind filed a Chapter 13 bankruptcy petition to avoid paying federal income taxes, claiming he was not a citizen of the United States and that he did not earn income.
 He claimed that as a minister, everything he owned belonged to God and he was not subject to paying taxes for doing God's work.
 On June 5, 1996, the Court dismissed Hovind's bankruptcy case, finding he had lied about his possessions and income.
 The court upheld the IRS's determination that his claim "was filed in bad faith for the sole purpose of avoiding payment of federal income taxes" and called Hovind's arguments "patently absurd".
 It also said that "the IRS has no record of the debtor ever having filed a federal income tax return."

 In 1998, the IRS requested account information about Hovind from an internet provider after Hovind made claims on an internet broadcast about his own tax law noncompliance, going back to the 1970s.
 When the provider initially balked, the courts granted a subpoena on the basis that the IRS could demonstrate that Hovind had received income but had filed no income tax returns going back to 1991.
 In 2003, Hovind would tell The New York Times, "I haven't filed a tax return in 30 years."